 use of a university e-mail account.

 Temporary faculty members in academic year classifications who have an appointment for at least six (6) weighted teaching units (i.e., 0.40 time base) for at least one semester are eligible for health benefits.
+(CBA, Article 32)

 Temporary faculty members who hold a three-year appointment are eligible for the CSU Fee Waiver Program.
+(CBA, Article 26)

 After five years of continuous full-time service, full-time temporary faculty members are “vested” in the CalPERS retirement system.